 3. Specialized Grain Feeders

 Researchers from Texas A&M University tested a newly designed feed bucket (Pre‐Vent Feeder) and determined that the bucket slowed grain consumption and reduced grain spillage.
 Horses spent 21 to 60 additional minutes eating grain from the feeder compared to a bucket or tub.
-However, most horses could not fully consume all grain from the feeder resulting in the need for frequent washing.
+In some situations, regular cleaning of the feeder will be needed.
 In a separate study, researchers from North Carolina State University developed a waffle structure that was inserted into a feed bucket.
 They concluded the waffle insert increased grain consumption time by nearly 50% compared to a bucket without the waffle insert.

 Researchers from North Carolina State University tested grain feeding time using a bucket with four movable boccestyle balls (4 inch diameter) placed in it and found the balls were effective at extending (by 4 minutes) and maintaining the time it took horses to consume feed after multiple days of use.
 Additionally, the researchers found that the balls produced the lowest glucose and insulin responses compared to other feeding methods tested.